briehn/Track-My-Apps/README.md

 - Schema-based validation with Zod
 - Maintainable feature-oriented folder structure
 - Practical UX for repeated workflows
+- Implemented AI integration with structured output validation and normalization
+- AI usage limits and save-path tracking
+- Focused automated testing for core validation and helper logic
+- Deployed production readiness with a live custom domain
 - AI-ready product design without premature AI complexity

 The main technical decision is to build a strong tracker before adding AI generation.
 That keeps the MVP useful on its own and gives future AI features real structured data to work with.